openvinotoolkit/openvino_notebooks/notebooks/249-oneformer-segmentation/README.md

 # Universal segmentation with OneFormer with OpenVINO™

 This tutorial explains how to convert and run inference on the [OneFormer](https://huggingface.co/docs/transformers/model_doc/oneformer) HuggingFace model with OpenVINO.
+Additionally, [NNCF](https://github.com/openvinotoolkit/nncf/) quantization is applied to improve OneFormer segmentation speed.

 ## Notebook Contents